MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/hyper-converged-solution-using-storage-spaces-direct.md

 The next step is to [install the server roles and features](../../administration/server-manager/install-or-uninstall-roles-role-services-or-features.md) on all of the nodes:
 * Failover Clustering
 * Hyper-V
-* File Server (if you want to host any file shares, such as for a disaggregated deployment)
+* File Server (if you want to host any file shares, such as for a converged deployment)
 * Data-Center-Bridging (if you're using RoCEv2 instead of iWARP network adapters)
 * RSAT-Clustering-PowerShell
 * Hyper-V-PowerShell